The Book of Life (2014 film): Plot

-In the Land of the Remembered, Manolo reunites with his mother and his ancestors.
-They travel to La Muerte's castle to look for María but discover Xibalba, who is now the ruler of the realm because he won the wager.
-He smugly reveals to Manolo that María did not die because she was only bitten once by his snake and therefore survived, while Manolo was bitten twice and died.
-Furious but determined to return to María, Manolo travels to the Cave of Souls to consult La Muerte.

-Inside, he meets the Candle Maker, the overseer of mortal lives and keeper of the Book of Life.
-The Candle Maker sees that Manolo's story in the Book of Life is blank because he has not been writing the story that has been written for him.
-He takes them to the Land of the Forgotten, where they find La Muerte at Xibalba's castle and expose his cheating.
+In the Land of the Remembered, Manolo reunites with his deceased mother and his ancestral family.
+They travel to La Muerte's castle, discovering Xibalba, now the ruler of the realm, who explains the bet and smugly reveals that María did not die because she was only bitten once and therefore survived.
+However, Manolo was bitten twice and died.
+Furious but determined to return to María, Manolo travels to the Cave of Souls to reach La Muerte in the Land of the Forgotten.
+Inside, he meets the Candle Maker, the overseer of mortal lives and the Book of Life's keeper.
+The Candle Maker sees that Manolo's story in the Book of Life is blank and can be rewritten by himself, so he takes them to the Land of the Forgotten.
+They find La Muerte at Xibalba's castle and expose his cheating.
 Furious, La Muerte lectures Xibalba before offering a new wager at Manolo's request: Manolo's life will be returned if he completes a challenge of Xibalba's choosing, but if he fails, he will be forgotten and Xibalba will keep both realms.
-Xibalba sets Manolo against a giant bull skeleton made from the skeletons of every bull slain by the Sanchez family and challenges him to defeat it.
+Xibalba sets Manolo against a giant bull skeleton made from the skeletons of every bull slain by the Sanchez family, believing that to be his greatest fear.

-Meanwhile, María awakens from her coma, learns of Manolo's death, and reluctantly accepts Joaquín's proposal.
-Joaquin notices María's misery, and begins to reconsider, but their wedding is interrupted by Chakal and his army to retrieve the Medal, which had once been in his possession.
-Chakal kills Carlos, who arrives in the Land of the Remembered in time to see Manolo's fight.
-Manolo, realizing his fear is actually of being himself, refuses to fight and instead sings an apology to the bull, appeasing it and touching the hearts of everyone present (including Xibalba and Carlos).
+Meanwhile, María awakens from her coma and is heartbroken after learning of Manolo's death.
+She reluctantly accepts Joaquín's proposal, but he begins to reconsider after seeing her despair.
+Their wedding is interrupted by Chakal, who leads his army to San Angel to find the Medal, which was previously his.
+Carlos sacrifices himself in a fight against Chakal to buy time for San Angel, and he arrives in the Land of the Remembered in time to see Manolo's fight.
+Manolo, realizing his fear is actually of being himself, refuses to fight and instead sings an apology to the bull, appeasing it and touching the hearts of everyone present (including Xibalba and Carlos, who finally respects his son's wishes).
 Impressed, the deities resurrect Manolo and send him and his family to San Angel to protect the town.
 Manolo is knocked unconscious when Chakal destructs himself, but he is protected by the Medal, which Joaquín had slipped him earlier.
-Joaquín returns the medal to Xibalba and resolves to be a true hero, while Manolo and María are happily married, and Xibalba and La Muerte reconcile.
+Joaquín returns it to Xibalba and resolves to be a true hero, while Manolo and María are happily married as Xibalba and La Muerte reconcile.

 In the present, Mary Beth finishes the story, and the amazed children leave the museum.
-Mary Beth and a museum security guard then reveal themselves to be La Muerte and Xibalba in disguise.
-The Candle Maker then appears and encourages the audience to write their own story.
+Mary Beth and a security guard reveal themselves to be La Muerte and Xibalba in disguise.
+The Candle Maker appears and encourages the audience to write their own story.